 The Nomura Group's funding depends significantly on its credit ratings.
-Rating agencies may reduce or withdraw their ratings or place the Nomura Group on "credit watch" with negative implications.
-For example, following the U.S. Prime Brokerage Event, in March 2021, Fitch Ratings, Inc. placed the Nomura Group's credit ratings on negative watch and Moody's Investors Service, Inc. changed the outlook on the Nomura Group's credit ratings to negative, which may lead either agency to downgrade its credit ratings in the future.
-Future downgrades could increase the Nomura Group's funding costs and limit its funding.
+Rating agencies may downgrade or withdraw their ratings or place the Nomura Group on "credit watch" with negative implications.
+Downgrades could increase the Nomura Group's funding costs and limit its funding.
 This, in turn, could adversely affect its result of operations and its financial condition.
 In addition, other factors which are not specific to the Nomura Group may impact its funding, such as negative market perceptions of Japan's financial soundness.

-Event risk may cause losses in the Nomura Group's trading and investment assets as well as market and liquidity risk
+Event risk, including the ones caused by geopolitical events may cause losses in the Nomura Group's trading and investment assets as well as market and liquidity risk

-Event risk refers to potential losses the Nomura Group may suffer through unpredictable events that cause large unexpected market price movements such as natural or man-made disasters, epidemics, acts of terrorism, armed conflicts or political instability, as well as adverse events specifically affecting the Nomura Group's business activities or counterparties.
-These events include not only significant events such as the Great East Japan Earthquake in March 2011, the increasing tensions on the Korean Peninsula following North Korean nuclear tests in 2017, sudden and unexpected developments in global trade or security policies such as tensions between the United States and China since 2018 and ongoing geopolitical tensions in Asia overall, the COVID-19 pandemic in 2020, and the invasion of Ukraine by the Russian Federation in 2022, but also more specifically the following types of events that could cause losses in the Nomura Group's trading and investment assets:
+Event risk refers to potential losses the Nomura Group may suffer through unpredictable events that cause large unexpected market price movements such as natural or man-made disasters, epidemics, acts of terrorism, military disputes or political instability, as well as adverse events specifically affecting the Nomura Group's business activities or counterparties.
+These events include not only significant events such as tensions between the United States and China since 2018 and ongoing geopolitical tensions in Asia overall, the COVID-19 pandemic in 2020, and the invasion of Ukraine by the Russian Federation in 2022, and the geopolitical tensions in the middle east but also more specifically the following types of events that could cause losses in the Nomura Group's trading and investment assets:

-- sudden and significant reductions in credit ratings with regard to financial instruments held by the Nomura Group's trading and investment businesses by major rating agencies; - sudden changes in trading, tax, accounting, regulatory requirements, laws and other related rules which may make the Nomura Group's trading strategy obsolete, less competitive or no longer viable; or - an unexpected failure in a corporate transaction in which the Nomura Group participates resulting in its not receiving the consideration the Nomura Group should have received, as well as bankruptcy, deliberate acts of fraud, and administrative penalty with respect to the issuers of its trading and investment assets.
+- sudden and significant reductions in credit ratings with regard to financial instruments held by the Nomura Group's trading and investment businesses by major rating agencies; - sudden changes in trading, tax, accounting, regulatory requirements, laws and other related rules which may make the Nomura Group's trading strategy obsolete, less competitive or no longer viable; or

+• an unexpected failure in a corporate transaction in which the Nomura Group participates resulting in its not receiving the consideration the Nomura Group should have received, as well as bankruptcy, deliberate acts of fraud, and administrative penalty with respect to the issuers of its trading and investment assets.